-- Add softened peppers to food processor with the rest of the marinade ingredients and 1 tbsp salt and process until smooth.
-Liberally salt meat with remaining 1 tbsp salt and some pepper.
+- Add softened peppers to food processor with the rest of the marinade ingredients and 1 tsp salt and process until smooth.
+Liberally salt meat with remaining 1 tsp salt (plus more, as neded) and some pepper.
 Pour marinade over meat and cover and marinade for at least one hour and up to overnight.

 - Heat oil in a large dutch oven over medium heat.
 Add onion, stirring occasionally, until onion softens, 6-8 minutes.
 Add in meat and marinade and remaining consome ingredients.
 Bring to a simmer, partially cover and turn the heat to medium low/low (whichever heat level allows for a gentle simmer) until meat is fall off the bone tender and shreds easily, 3.5 - 4 hours.